zhivko95/LabelMaker/README.md

 - ## Installation

-  Simply copy all of the files from the reposity into a folder called "Label Maker" inside your Vectric Aspire Gadgets folder.
+  Simply copy all of the files from the repository into a folder called "Label Maker" inside your Vectric Aspire Gadgets folder.
 (Usually located in Public Documents/Vectric Files/)

 # Plugin Breakdown